 The historic development of a people shows, as a matter of course, in what other ways authority is bestowed.
 This bestowal may flow from the right of inheritance, as in a hereditary monarchy.
 It may result from a hard-fought war, even as Pilate had power over Jesus, "given him from above."
 It may proceed from electors, as it did in the old German empire.
 It may rest with the States of the country, as was the case in the old Dutch republic.
 In a word it may assume a variety of forms, because there is an endless difference in the development of nations.
 A form of government like your own, could not exist one day in China.
 Even now, the people of Russia are unfit for any form of constitutional government.
-And among the Kaffers and Hottentots of Africa, even a government, such as exists in Russia, would be wholly inconceivable.
+And among the Kaffirs and Hottentots of Africa, even a government, such as exists in Russia, would be wholly inconceivable.
 All this is determined and appointed by God, through the hidden counsel of His providence.

-But in whatever way the highest authority may be conveyed, that authority remains divine in its origin, and blessed is the man, who honors God's sovereignty therein.
-All this however, is no theocracy.
+All this, however, is no theocracy.
+A theocracy was

-A theocracy was only found in Israel, because in Israel, God intervened immediately.
-For both by Urim and Thummim and by Prophecy; both by His saving miracles and by His chastising judgments, He held in His own hand the jurisdiction and the leadership of His people.

-But the Calvinistic confession of the sovereignty of God, holds good for all the world, is true for all nations and is of force in all authority, which man exercises over man; even in the authority, which parents possess over their children.
-It is therefore a political faith, which may be summarily expressed in these three theses:-

-1° God only-and never any creature-is possessed of sovereign rights, in the destiny of the nations, because God alone created them, maintains them by His Almighty power, and rules them, by His ordinances.
-2° Sin has, in the realm of politics, broken down the direct government of God, and therefore the exercise of authority, for the purpose of government, has subsequently been invested in men, as a mechanical remedy.
-And 3° In whatever form this authority may reveal itself, man never possesses power over his fellow-man, in any other way than by an authority, which descends upon him from the majesty of God.
+only found in Israel, because in Israel, God intervened immediately.
+For both by Urim and Thummim and by Prophecy; both by His saving miracles, and by His chastising judgments, He held in His own hand the jurisdiction and the leadership of His people.
+But the Calvinistic confession of the sovereignty of God, holds good for all the world, is true for all nations, and is of force in all authority, which man exercises over man; even in the authority which parents possess over their children.
+It is therefore a political faith which may be summarily expressed in these three theses :--- I. God only-and never any creature-is possessed of sovereign rights, in the destiny of the nations, because God alone created them, maintains them by His Almighty power, and rules them, by His ordinances.
+2. Sin has, in the realm of politics, broken down the direct government of God, and therefore the exercise of authority, for the purpose of government, has subsequently been invested in men, as a mechanical remedy.
+And 3.
+In whatever form this authority may reveal itself, man never possesses power over his fellow-man, in any other way than by an authority which descends upon him from the majesty of God.

 Directly opposed to this Calvinistic confession there are two other theories.
-That of the popular-sovereignty, as it has been anti-theistically proclaimed at Paris in 1789; and that of state-sovereignty, as it has of late been developed by the historico-pantheistic school of Germany.
+That of the Popular-sovereignty, as it has been anti-theistically proclaimed at Paris in 1789; and that of State-sovereignty, as it has of late been developed by the historico-pantheistic school of Germany.
 Both these theories are at heart identical, but for the sake of clearness they demand a separate treatment.